Crazygaze/G4Devkit/README.md

 * The DevKit binaries available in the downloads section are only for Windows 64-bits at the moment.
 I'll make 32-bits binaries available soon
 * The DevKit has unresolved problems dealing with paths with spaces.
 Put your repository in a path without spaces
+* **Any questions, leave me a message**.
+Although there is over 2 years worth of part-time work on this, this repository was put together in a rush so I could share it before the game.
+	* You can contact me at ruimvfigueira@gmail.com

 ### Virtual Computer Basic Features ###